 Fannin Street (Waits/Brennan): another Tom Waits cover by Scarlett Johansson from Anywhere I Lay My Head to which David lent his vocal support.

 Fantastic Voyage (Bowie/Eno): from Lodger.
 B-side to both 'Boys Keep Swinging' (RCA BOW 2) and 'Peace On Earth/Little Drummer Boy' (RCA BOW 12).
+A remix appeared on the 2017 Tony Visconti Mix of Lodger.
 Not performed live until 2003, on some gigs of the Reality tour.
 One of these performances is captured on the A Reality Tour 2CD/DVD.
 Also played at the Keep A Child Alive charity at New York, Hammerstein Ballroom, 09-11-06.

 Fascination (Bowie/Vandross): a revamp of Luther Vandross' 'Funky Music', released on Young Americans.
 A remixed version (with a strong reverb section near the intro) first appeared on Sound + Vision II and later replaced the original on the Rykodisc reissue of Young Americans.

 Fashion (Bowie): in edited form (3'23" vs 4'41"), 'Fashion' was released as the second single (RCA BOW 7) from Scary Monsters.
-The single edit is included on The Singles 1969 To 1993 and Best Of Bowie; Nothing Has Changed contains a bad attempt at a remake of the single edit.
+The single edit is included on The Singles 1969 To 1993, Best Of Bowie and Re:Call 3; Nothing Has Changed contains a failed attempt at a remake of the single edit.
+'Fashion' was used for closing ceremony of the 2012 Olympics in London.
+This remixed version, adding military-style drumming, was included on A Symphony Of British Music—Music For The Closing Ceremony Of The London 2012 Olympic Games (Decca 5340326).
 The 3'24" video can be found on The Video Collection and the Best Of Bowie DVD.
 In 2002, Solaris released a 12" of the track 'Shout', based on samples from 'Fashion'.
-Played live on most tours, including special dates such as the Fashion Awards (New York, Madison Square Garden, 24-09-96; released on Divine Symmetry (DB1)) and, in a duet with Frank Black, on the 50th birthday concert (50th Birthday Bash (BPCD 973282-1/2)).
-Live versions are officially released on the Serious Moonlight and Glass Spider DVDs.
+Although played live on most tours, officially released live versions are limited to Serious Moonlight, Glass Spider and Look At The Moon!.

-Feed The World (Geldoff/Ure): Bowie's contribution to this B-side of the 'Do They Know It's Christmas' single (Columbia 44-05157) was limited to a few spoken lines.
+Feed The World (Geldoff/Ure): Bowie's contribution to this B-side of Band Aid's 'Do They Know It's Christmas' single (Columbia 44-05157) was limited to a few spoken lines.

 5:15 The Angels Have Gone (Bowie): from Heathen.
 A longer version (5'25" vs 5'01") appeared on the Heathen SACD, which unfortunately is playable only on dedicated players.
 Played live on the 2002 Heathen and 2003/04 Reality tours.
 In 2010, a live version appeared as a bonus track of the A Reality Tour digital download.

 Five Years (Bowie): opening track of The Rise And Fall Of Ziggy Stardust And The Spiders From Mars.
+An early mix was included on a reel auctioned at Omega in 2019.
 A recording for the BBC Sound Of The Seventies program is included on Bowie At The Beeb, whereas another early live version (from the Old Grey Whistle Test, 08-02-72) was released on the Best Of Bowie DVD.
 'Five Years' has been played on the 1972, (early) 1973, 1976, 1978 and 2003/04 tours.
-A performance with Arcade Fire at Fashion Rocks (New York, Radio City Music Hall, 08-09-05) was released on Live EP (Live At Fashion Rocks); other official live versions appear on Live Santa Monica '72, Live Nassau Coliseum '76, Stage and the A Reality Tour 2CD/DVD.
+A performance with Arcade Fire at Fashion Rocks (New York, Radio City Music Hall, 08-09-05) was released on Live EP (Live At Fashion Rocks); other official live versions appear on Live Santa Monica '72, Live Nassau Coliseum '76, Stage, Welcome To The Blackout and the A Reality Tour 2CD/DVD.

 A Fleeting Moment (Bowie/Xi): the Mandarin Chinese version of 'Seven Years In Tibet'.
-This song topped the charts in Hong Kong and was released in several forms: as a bonus CD to the Hong Kong Earthling edition, on the World Music Horizons compilation, two give-away CDs (New Voices Vol. 16 and Earthling In The City), the CD-single of 'Seven Years In Tibet' (RCA/BMG 74321512542) and the 2004 Limited 2CD Edition of Earthling.
+This song topped the charts in Hong Kong and was released in several forms: as a bonus CD to the Hong Kong Earthling edition, on the World Music Horizons compilation, two give-away CDs (New Voices Vol. 16 and Earthling In The City), the CD-single of 'Seven Years In Tibet' (RCA/BMG 74321512542).
+Later, it re-appeared on the 2004 Limited 2CD Edition of Earthling and Re:Call 5.
 'A Fleeting Moment' was compiled with Bowie's other "foreign language tracks" on the unofficial Speaking In Tongues (DB SIT 2001) CD.
 The video clip is available as an 'easter egg' on the Best Of Bowie DVD.

 Fly (Bowie): included on the bonus disc of the Reality 2CD.

-A Foggy Day (In London Town) (G. Gerswin/I. Gerswin): released on the Red Hot + Rhapsody compilation.
+A Foggy Day (In London Town) (G. Gerswin/I. Gerswin): released on the Red Hot + Rhapsody George Gershwin contribution album.
 Angelo Badalamenti is co-credited for arranging, orchestrating and conducting the 'Suite For A Foggy Day'.
+Reissued on Re:Call 5.

-Friday On My Mind (Young/Vanda): from Pin Ups.
+Friday On My Mind (Young/Vanda): an Easybeats cover from Pin Ups.

 Future Legend (Bowie): the introduction to Diamond Dogs.
 Utilises some of the music from the song Bewitched, Bothered And Bewildered (Rogers/Hart).
 This is acknowledged on few RCA issues on the label (e.g. UK, Yugoslavia, Australia and Italy) and even less on the cover as well (Australia second issue and Italy); not acknowledged on most.
 The track appears unaccredited on David Live.